tisztamo/Junior/README.md

 Warn: This README is AI generated, just like all the source files of this project.

-# The Contributor - Your AI contributor which writes itself.
+# The Junior - Your AI contributor which writes itself.

 ## Description